 Step 3.
 Presenting the Solution to the Problem

-Now that you already hooked the reader with your issue, it’s time to present your solution.
+Now that you have already hooked the reader with your issue, it’s time to present your solution.
 It’s your choice whether to write about specific actions or just to raise awareness about your cause.
 Still, you need to include a call to action and say what you want your reader to do after reading an open letter.
 For this part, you shouldn’t be too authoritative but rather encouraging.

 Here are some examples of sentences that encourage people to take action: